《上一篇 ▲ 回目錄 ▲ 下一篇》

 - Thank you very much.

-- Concerning the writings, I have to tell you that in the meantime, it has become of necessity that you compose a writing that is directed against the use of nuclear power.
+- Concerning the writings, I have to tell you that in the meantime, it has become of necessity that you compose an article that is directed against the use of nuclear power.

 That is a concern again, my son.
-Nevertheless, I’m not a nuclear physicist, and I don’t exactly understand a lot about these things.
+Nevertheless, I am not a nuclear physicist, and I do not exactly understand a lot about these things.
 On the other hand, I have enough work with the drawing up of the spiritual teaching and with many other tasks.

 - You know how your time begins to press and that you, therefore, still have to do some more.